The Pet Girl of Sakurasou (2014, JC Staff)

 Meanwhile Ittan Momen (AKA "Rollo Cloth", my favorite Youkai) wasn't a pervert and was a much cooler dependable Youkai friend.
 Sand Witch also has hints of Fujoshi...
 Quite weird hearing voice actress Mayumi Tanaka (Luffy, One Piece) playing as her while voice actress Masako Nozawa (Goku, Dragon Ball) plays as Kitaro's dad, Eye-Ball.
 In fact, you'll catch a few references since it's the same studio producing the shows.
 Talented Miyuki Sawashiro also plays the male role of Kitaro well.
 Can hardly tell it's a female voicing him.

 Other than that the background art is actually pretty good despite being one of those long running shows which usually have to lower the quality due to tight deadline and budget.
 It's probably also worth noting this is the more popular version of Kitaro where he has been turned into a "hero of justice" character whereas the original "Hakaba no Kitaro" idea wasn't so popular but that's a different show you can watch.
-We're also missing the ocarina Kitaro had during the 3rd remake and his "Finger Gun" makes a return except instead of making him detach and lose all his fingers like in the first series, they've evolved it similar to Yusuke's "Rei Gun" from Yuu Yuu Hakusho.
+We're also missing the ocarina Kitaro had during the 3rd remake and his "Finger Gun" makes a return except instead of making him detach all his fingers and use them as projectiles like in the first series, they've evolved it similar to Yusuke's "Rei Gun" from Yuu Yuu Hakusho.
 Another example of making the show more children friendly.

 A lot of the scenarios are quite kiddy-ish but at the same time some of the creepiness is still there; the odd episode can be really dark too, particularly the trip to the underworld episodes.
 I don't think you'll find a show or series that does a better job of introducing you to the world of Japanese folklore Youkai than Gegege no Kitaro.
 Not even Natsume's Book of Friends which is just loosely based around Youkai but is a great show of its own with heart warming tales than creepy moments and a fun mascot.

 The ordering is different from previous series.
 There's a couple of bigger arcs as a the main plot slowly unfolds such as The Great Youkai War where it's Western vs Eastern Youkai (hommage to Lord of The Rings?) and The Four Warlords.
 Most of the episodes are self-contained introducing a new Youkai but after the first half of the series they spread out a bit more as Kitaro faces stronger foes.
+It's no short series at 97 episodes but it's also not as long as other main stream shows like One Piece of course.

 On a side note, if you ever visit Japan and don't have the chance to go to Sakaiminato City, hometown of the creator Shigeru Mizuki, you can always visit the Kitaro Tea House in Chofu, Jindai which is closer to Tokyo.
 Highly recommended.